example42/puppet-tp/tinydata.md

 #### Using a custom data module

-The tinydata module is the default module where data is looked for, but you can provide a custom module for your own application settings:
+The tinydata module is the default module where data is looked for, but we can provide a custom module for our own application settings:

     tp::install { 'apache':
       data_module => 'my_data',
     }

-This implies that you need to have a directory like ```my_data/data/apache``` where you have an ```hiera.yaml``` where your hierarchy is described and the relevant yaml files where data for your apache is defined under the ```apache::settings``` key.
+This implies that we need to have a directory like ```my_data/data/apache``` where we have an ```hiera.yaml``` where our hierarchy is described and the relevant yaml files where data for our apache is defined under the ```apache::settings``` key.

-You can use a different data module for different tp defines.
+We can use a different data module for different tp defines.

 #### Providing custom settings

-If you don't need to provide a complete separated module, you can override the default tinydata settings for a given application using the ```settings_hash``` parameter, which expects an hash having key names like the settings keys in the tinydata files.
+If we don't need to provide a complete separated module, we can override the default tinydata settings for a given application using the ```settings_hash``` parameter, which expects an hash having key names like the settings keys in the tinydata files.

     tp::install { 'apache':
       settings_hash => {